Listed buildings in Rushton, Staffordshire

 Rushton is a civil parish in the district of Staffordshire Moorlands, Staffordshire, England.
 It contains 19 listed buildings that are recorded in the National Heritage List for England.
 Of these, one is at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the village of Rushton Spencer, and is otherwise rural.
-Most of he listed buildings are farmhouses and farm buildings, the other listed buildings include private houses, a church and items in the churchyard, a chapel, a public house, and a former railway station.
+Most of the listed buildings are farmhouses and farm buildings, the other listed buildings include private houses, a church and items in the churchyard, a chapel, a public house, and a former railway station.